-Note: HIGHLIGHTED TEXT indicates changes made from the adopted plan of 10/18/2010 based upon the stipulated settlement agreement with the Florida Dept. of Community Affairs (DCA), 2011
+Note: HIGHLIGHTED TEXT indicates changes made from the adopted plan of 10/18/2010 based upon the stipulated settlement agreement with the Florida Dept. of Community Affairs (DCA) //2011

-Development within the Employment Center land use sub-category shall be zoned to one or more zoning districts consistent with the uses, densities and intensities described above.
-Such zoning shall be subject to County approval of a Preliminary Development Plan (PDP) and shall be consistent with the following general development guidelines:

-- a) Development in the Employment Center land use sub-category shall be subject to the following land use mix percentage requirements: - i.
+- Where residential and non-residential uses are included within the same structure, floor area ratio will exclude those portions devoted to residential dwelling units. - 1.
+Employment Center General Development Guidelines Development within the Employment Center land use sub-category shall be zoned to one or more zoning districts consistent with the uses, densities and intensities described above.
+Such zoning shall be subject to County approval of a Preliminary Development Plan (PDP) and shall be consistent with the following general development guidelines: - a) Development in the Employment Center land use sub-category shall be subject to the following land use mix percentage requirements: - i.
 Office, research park and business service 15% to 90%; - ii.
 Industrial (manufacturing and warehousing distribution) 0% to 60%; - iii.
 Support retail, hotel and services 0% to 10%; - iv.
 Civic, public facilities and transit stations 10% minimum; and - v.
-Residential 0% to 10% - b) Shared parking areas and garages shall be permitted for all Employment Center uses, including any civic and public facilities. - c) Development shall be designed to incorporate landscaping and pedestrian amenities such as benches and bicycle parking along sidewalks and multi-use paths and streets. - d) Development shall be designed to accommodate feeder bus, bus rapid transit and other transit stops. - D) Village Center (VC): The purpose of the Village Center land use sub-category is to recognize areas within the ENCPA which shall include a mixture of higher density residential development and larger-scale commercial, office or civic (including schools) land uses are appropriate.
+Residential 0% to 10% - b) Shared parking areas and garages shall be permitted for all Employment Center uses, including any civic and public facilities. - c) Development shall be designed to incorporate landscaping and pedestrian amenities such as benches and bicycle parking along sidewalks and multi-use paths and streets. - Development shall be designed to accommodate feeder bus, bus rapid transit and other transit stops. - D) Village Center (VC): The purpose of the Village Center land use sub-category is to recognize areas within the ENCPA which shall include a mixture of higher density residential development and larger-scale commercial, office or civic (including schools) land uses are appropriate.
 Village Centers are intended to support the needs of more than one neighborhood.